-Incision: A small 4 cm incision is made on the abdomen, slightly above the pubic bone.
+Incision: A small incision (about 4 cm) is made on the abdomen, just slightly above the pubic bone.
 The stitches used to close the incision are placed under the skin and are dissolvable.
-The wound is covered with several Steri-strips, which are held in place by a flexible glue.
+The wound is covered with several Steri-strips which are held in place by a flexible glue.

-Urethral Catheter: This tube is placed through the urethra and into the bladder and usually stays in overnight.
+Urethral Catheter: This tube is placed through the urethra and into the bladder and usually stays in over night.
 It drains urine from the bladder.
 The end of the catheter is attached to tubing and a collection bag or is placed in the diaper.
 Expect the urine to be bloody.
-The color of the urine may vary from port wine, to rose or Hawaiian punch.
+The color of the urine may vary from port wine, to rose or Hawaiian Punch.